Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: HOMFLY-PT homology via Hilbert schemes of points on ℂ²

 \section{\texorpdfstring{\homflypt{}}{HOMFLY-PT} homology via Hilbert schemes of points on \texorpdfstring{$\CC^2$}{ℂ²}}

-We will now use the results above to obtain a proof of a conjecture of Gorsky--\Negut--Rasmussen~\cite{gorsky_flag_2021} which predicts a remarkable way to realize \homflypt{} homology as the cohomology of a certain coherent sheaf on the Hilbert scheme of points on $\CC^2$.
-This conjecture also appeared as~\cite[Conjecture 7.2]{gorsky_algebra_2022}, which is the version we will work with.
+We will now use the results above to obtain a proof of a version of a conjecture of Gorsky--\Negut--Rasmussen~\cite{gorsky_flag_2021} which predicts a remarkable way to realize \homflypt{} homology as the cohomology of a certain coherent sheaf on the Hilbert scheme of points on $\CC^2$.
+The precise version of the conjecture that we prove appeared as~\cite[Conjecture 7.2]{gorsky_algebra_2022} with some modifications emphasized in \cref{rmk:differences_with_GNR}.
 In particular, we will prove parts (a), (b), and (c) of~\cite[Conjecture 7.2]{gorsky_algebra_2022}.

 Below, in \cref{subsec:restr_ext_along_weight_heart}, we use weight structures to describe a general mechanism to turn a cohomological grading into a formal grading and interpret the construction of the \homflypt{} homology theory in these terms (this is what happens with the $a$-degree).
 It is followed by \cref{subsec:homflypt_via_trace}, where we describe how \homflypt{} can be obtained from the categorical trace of $\Hecke^\gr_n$.
 In \cref{subsec:explicit_computation_of_functors}, we explicitly compute all the functors involved in the factorization of \homflypt{} homology through the categorical trace of $\Hecke^\gr_n$ in terms of the explicit description of the category of the latter, which was obtained in \cref{thm:explicit_Char_type_A}.
 In \cref{subsec:homflypt_via_Hilb}, transporting these computations to the Hilbert scheme side using Koszul duality and Krug's result (which are encapsulated in \cref{sec:char_sheaves_vs_Hilb}), we arrive at \cref{thm:GNR_conj_a} (which is part (a) of~\cite[Conjecture 7.2]{gorsky_algebra_2022}) which associates to each braid $\beta$ on $n$ strands a ($2$-periodic) coherent sheaf $\mathcal{F}_\beta$ on $\Hilb_n$ whose global sections (after being tensored by the dual of various exterior powers of the tautological bundle) recover the \homflypt{} homology of the link associated by $\beta$.
 Finally, in~\cref{subsec:match_actions_Qlbar[x]^{S_n},subsec:support_F_beta} we study the actions of symmetric functions on \homflypt{} homology and the support of $\mathcal{F}_\beta$ on $\Hilb_n$ in relation to the number of connected components the braid closure of $\beta$ has.
 These appear as \cref{thm:GNR_conj_b,thm:GNR_conj_b_c}, which are parts (b) and (c) of~\cite[Conjecture 7.2]{gorsky_algebra_2022}.